jneug/typst-finite/src/cmd.typ

 ///
 /// Deterministic automata need to specify a transition for every
 /// possible input.
 If those inputs don't transition to another
-/// state, a trap-state is introduced, that is not final
+/// state, a trap-state is introduced that is not final
 /// and can't be left by any input.
 To simplify
-/// transition diagrams, these trap-states are oftentimes
+/// transition diagrams, these trap-states are usually
 /// not drawn.
 This function adds a trap-state to such a
 /// partial automaton and thus completes it.
 ///